vladiksun/inter-bank-money-transfer/README.md

 $ java -jar uber-jar.jar -p 8080
 ```

 Application will start on port 8080 or whatever port you choose.
-H2 tcp server will start automatically on address configured in config.properties file.
+H2 database tcp server will start automatically on address configured in config.properties file.

 ### REST endpoints
 | Http method | path |Comment|